LGBTQ rights in Canada: Provincial initiatives

 Even before 2005, when Parliament enacted the Civil Marriage Act implementing same-sex marriage across the country, same-sex relationships were already recognized by many provinces, as some provincial statutes were already assigning the same rights and obligations to same-sex and opposite-sex couples living together.

 In 2001, Saskatchewan enacted a pair of statutes relating to domestic relations.
-The two acts amended all provincial statutes which related to the rights and obligations of common law couples, and applied them equally to all common law couples, whether opposite-sex or same-sex couples.
+The two acts amended all provincial statutes which related to the rights and obligations of married couples and common law couples, and applied them equally to all common law couples, whether opposite-sex or same-sex couples.

 In 2002, Quebec addressed the situation of conjoints de fait (de facto spouses), which is not a matrimony but a union of which rights, duties and obligations are relative to specific fields, most commonly tax credits and family allowances, and vary from one to another, equally for both same-sex and opposite-sex couples, depending on whether or not they have a written agreement called a contract before a civil law notary, as to determine the right of ownership after separation or death.
 That year, the National Assembly amended the Civil Code of Quebec to provide same-sex and opposite-sex couples with an all-encompassing solution, a third option, the most extensive possible within provincial jurisdiction.
 The amendments created a legal status of civil unions.
 Couples who choose to form such a union, regardless of gender or sexual orientation, benefit from the same effects as those of marriage, "as regards the direction of the family, the exercise of parental authority, contribution towards expenses, the family residence, the family patrimony and the compensatory allowance."
 Since then, in addition to being bound to share a community of life, and owing each other respect, fidelity, succour and assistance, civil union spouses, unlike conjoints de faits (de facto spouses), automatically have the same rights, duties and obligations as married couples.
 However, unlike marriage, which is under federal jurisdiction, a civil union is valid only in Quebec, and may not be recognized outside of the province.
 The couple may be faced with unexpected problems if they are outside Quebec.